boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-store.md

 ## Bold IMDB Datastore
 The Bold IMDB Datastore fetches the destination credentials from the BOLD BI Data Store configuration.

-The data would be moved based on the credentials given in the Bold BI (data store).
+The data will be moved based on the credentials given in the Bold BI data store.

 ![Source](/static/assets/working-with-etl/images/etl_imdb.png)